StewBC/harte_6502/README.md

 # Why and what's next?
 I did this just because I was curious and wanted to try making a 6502 emulator.

-I first, using the V1 core, made a very small Apple II emulator that can run the Manic Miner I made for the Apple II.
+Using the V1 core, I made a very small Apple II emulator that can run the Manic Miner I made for the Apple II.
 I call it the Manic Miner Machine.
-I used this 6502 code more-or-less as-is (I made MACHINE be APPLE).
+I used the V1 6502 code as-is.
 The Speaker audio on the Manic Miner Machine emulator is horrible but otherwise it works great, so I can confirm this CPU emulation works well enough in a real application.
-You can see more about that here: [Manic Miner Machine](https://github.com/StewBC/mminer-apple2/blob/master/src/mmm/README.md)
+You can see more about that here: [Manic Miner Machine](https://github.com/StewBC/mminer-apple2/tree/master/src/mmm)

 I then, using that same core, made a more proper Apple II+ emulator.
-You can see more about that here: [a2m](https://github.com/StewBC/a2m/blob/master/README.md)
+You can see more about that here: [a2m](https://github.com/StewBC/a2m)

-Next up, I hope, will be to make the 65c02 inline core, and then put all of this into [a2m](https://github.com/StewBC/a2m) and extend the emulator to a full Apple //e emulator.
+Next I want to make the 65c02 inline core, and then put all of this into [a2m](https://github.com/StewBC/a2m) and extend the emulator to a full Apple //e emulator.

 Feel free to contact me at swessels@email.com if you have thoughts or suggestions.